buschcameron1/Useful_Bicep_Templates/Centralized DNS/readme.md

 ## DNS Resolution Architecture

 The diagram below shows the flow DNS traffic takes to return private zone records.
+What makes Azure DNS function differently from standard DNS services is that the origin vnet of the request matters, this is what trips most teams up when deploying.
+The Azure DNS public server needs to recieve the DNS resolution request from a machine that sits on a vnet with the zones linked.
+A private resolver (in its most simple form) simply takes inbound DNS requests and forwards them so they appear to come from the vnet where the inbound endpoint sits.

 ![DNS Resolution Architecture](DNS%20Resolution.jpg)